Isle of Anglesey County Council

 LOT MARKING

-Individual portions of 25 g or less are exempt from compulsory weight declarations.
+Individual portions of 25 g or less are exempt from bearing a net quantity indication.

 Please see 'Packaged goods: average quantity' for more information.